uswds/uswds-site/pages/patterns/create-a-profile/address.md

 ## Usability Guidance

+<b>Avoid disabling default browser behavior for Select elements.</b> If possible, let users type a letter to jump down a long list of states, territories, or military posts.

 <b>Support both five- and nine-digital ZIP codes.</b> Some addresses require a nine-digital ZIP code.
 If you would like to use an input mask, it should be “#####-####” so that the text is properly formatted, regardless of whether a user enters a five- or nine-digit ZIP code.

 ## Ingredients